mitthoma/chainlink_ea_proj/packages/sources/balance_project/README.md

 ## Testing the adapter's endpoints with curl commands (sum, maximum, minimum)

+I was able to test these and got all of the correct answers through the curl commands.

 ##### to retrieve sum of all account balances -->

 curl -X POST -H "content-type:application/json" "http://localhost:8080/" --data '{ "id": 0, "data": { "method": "sum" } }'